Welcome to the 2020 Official Homepage of K.C. Fung!!

-Here is my short bio.
-I am a Full Professor of Economics (with tenure) at the University of California, Santa Cruz.
-I have published more than 120 journal articles, chapters in books, policy briefs, international organization and government reports.
-I am active in research in international trade, international finance, China, Japan, Asia, Latin America, economic development and Silicon Valley.
+Below is my short bio.
+I have been a Full Professor of Economics (with tenure) at the University of California, Santa Cruz since 1998.
+I have published more than 140 journal articles, chapters in books, policy briefs, international organization and government reports.
+I am active in research in international trade, international finance, China, Japan, South Korea, Asia, Latin America, economic development and Silicon Valley.

-My latest official University of California merit review was completed in February 2016 and my performance was evaluated to be "highly meritorious".
-My latest book is on Sino-Latin American Economic Relationships, paperback edition published in 2014.
+According to my latest official University of California merit review, my performance was evaluated to be "highly meritorious".
+My latest book is on Sino-Latin American Economic Relations.

-I am currently actively engaged in research in several areas, including international trade and international finance, China, Japan, Asian and Latin American economies, global environmental economics and innovation activities in Silicon Valley, Europe and Asia.
+I am currently actively engaged in research in several areas, including international trade and international finance, China, Japan, Korea, Asian and Latin American economies, global environmental economics and innovation activities in Silicon Valley, Europe and Asia.
 In 2015, I was a Guest Editor of an academic journal Special Issue with a theme related to the Economic Links between Europe and Asia.
+In 2020, I was a Guest Editor of an academic journal Special Issue with a theme on The Global Trading System: China, the United States and Europe.

 U.S. Government Experience: I was a senior international economist in President George H.W.
 Bush and President Bill Clinton White House Council of Economic Advisers (CEA).